 but in accordance with, and subject to, the applicable provisions of the instrument under which the securities were issued.

 3.4 Notice of hearing (Corporations Act s.
-411(4), s.413(1)) — Form 6
+411(4) & 413(1)) (Form 6)

 (1) This rule applies to —

 (a) an application, under section 411(4) of the Corporations Act, for an order approving a proposed compromise or arrangement in relation to a Part 5.1 body; and